SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

 \subsection{Gas fragmentation (step 3)}

-Due to the limited resolution of cosmological simulations, the individual cells do not contain densities higher than $\sim10$\,\cc (see Appendix\,\ref{app:cell}).
-However all the FIR emission lines considered here can or will only be excited at much higher densities, as can be seen from the critical densities listed in Table\,\ref{tab:crit}.
-All high density clumps and filaments on scales below the typical minimum smoothing scale of $\sim1$\,kpc in the \simba galaxies are unresolved.
-In order to perform the dust radiative transfer, \skirt introduces cells of smaller sizes, with cell sizes ranging from $19$\,pc to $6.3$\,kpc (for the \simba-100 galaxies) and a mass-weighted distribution in cell sizes that peaks at $\sim200$\,pc, but this procedure does not increase the density of the gas.
+Due to the limited resolution of cosmological simulations, the individual cells typically do not contain densities higher than $\sim10$\,\cc (see Appendix\,\ref{app:cell} for the gas and SFR density distributions in one of the simulated galaxy samples used to test \sigame in the following sections).
+However, all the FIR emission lines considered here can or will only be excited at much higher densities, as can be seen from the critical densities listed in Table\,\ref{tab:crit}.
+In order to perform the dust radiative transfer, \skirt introduces cells of smaller size than those in the source simulation, but this procedure does not increase the density of the gas.

-To mitigate the lack of resolution in density, this version of \sigame turns towards simulations made at much higher spatial resolution in order to use them as look-up tables that can help describe the fragmentation of the gas on sub-grid scales.
-The high-resolution data set chosen comes from a simulation performed with the moving-mesh code \arepo \citep{Springel2010} of an interacting M51-like galaxy model \citep{tress2020}.
-The simulation (hereafter described as \arepo-M51) reached sub-parsec resolution in dense gas and allowed for an analysis of the formation and destruction of GMCs and how the evolution of GMCs depends only weakly on galaxy-galaxy interactions.
+To mitigate the lack of resolution in density, this version of \sigame turns toward simulations made at much higher spatial resolution in order to use them as look-up tables that can help describe the fragmentation of the gas on sub-grid scales.
+In principle, the user can import their simulation of choice, but for the purpose of testing \sigame in this paper we chose the high-resolution data from a simulation performed with the Voronoi mesh code \arepo \citep{Springel2010} of an interacting M51-like galaxy model \citep{tress2020}.
+The simulation (hereafter described as \arepo-M51) reached subparsec resolution in dense gas and allowed for an analysis of the formation and destruction of GMCs, which showed that the evolution of GMCs depends only weakly on galaxy--galaxy interactions.